 Step 3: Select the Downloads option.

 Here you can view the files that you have recently downloaded.
-Note that if you click the Show in folder button you will open a Windows Explorer window where you can view the file in the folder where it is currently located.
+Note that if you click the Show in folder button, you will open a Windows Explorer window where you can view the file in the folder where it is currently located.

 You can also open the Downloads window by typing the Ctrl + J keyboard shortcut.
+This is also a great option if you have been wondering how to see what Chrome is downloading when you have a lot of simultaneous downloads occurring.

 If all of your downloaded files are saved in the same folder, you can sort that folder in Windows by right-clicking in an empty space in the folder, selecting Sort by, then choosing the Date modified option.